enzosv/idlefit-flutter/README.md

 1. exercise minutes

 - active minutes not provided by google health connect as of 2025-03-15
-- iPhone only doesn't measure exercise minutes
+- iPhone on its own doesn't measure exercise minutes